Igerly/rtu-web-hands-on/README.md

 ** lein ring server **

 ### Option 2 (eclipse + counterclockwise plugin)
-1. Press Alt+l then l
+1. Press Alt+L then L
 2. In the small command line which will appear in a random location on the screen enter **ring server**

 ### Option 3 (idea + cursive plugin)